-Saltzman began his career in N.Y. with Jim Henson, writing for the Muppets.
-His Sesame Street sketches and songs (including “Caribbean Amphibian”) earned him seven Emmy Awards.
-But behind Kermit’s back, Mark was writing cabaret shows and musicals that played at The Ballroom, Soho Rep, 13th Street Theater, and the Village Gate, where he co-wrote the long-running revue A, My Name is Alice.
+Mark Saltzman began his career in New York with Jim Henson, writing for the Muppets.
+His Sesame Street sketches and songs (including “Caribbean Amphibian”) earned him seven Emmy Awards, but behind Kermit’s back, Mark was writing cabaret shows and musicals that played at Soho Rep, 13th Street Theater, and the Village Gate, where he co-wrote the long-running revue A, My Name is Alice.

-Throughout his career, Mark has supported up-and-coming playwrights and film-makers.
-He is president of the Arnold Glassman Fund, a charitable foundation that provides grants for documentary film projects.
-The Arnold Glassman Fund, set up in honor of the film editor and documentary director, provides grants to worthy documentaries, mostly about show business history and gay issues.
-Among the films supported by the Fund:
+He is president of the Arnold Glassman Fund, a charitable foundation that provides grants for worthy documentaries, mostly about film history and gay issues.